 The term "foreign currency" in relation to any exchange item of a person means any currency which is not local currency.

-Identifying local currency is therefore critical for correctly identifying exchange items because exchange items are amounts of foreign currency for the type of items in 4.4.2 only.
+Identifying local currency is therefore critical for correctly identifying exchange items because exchange items are amounts of foreign currency for the types of item in 4.4.2 only.